MarijaBorisov/ngsi-tools/README.md

     * **`entities/:entityType`**
         * Get entities for required type, as for previous 2 routes result depend on Fiware-Service/Fiware-ServicePath
     * **`rules`**
-        * Get all rules currently supported in  NGSI Connector API
+        * Get all rules currently supported in  NGSIBulkUpdater
     * **`rules/:ruleId`**
         * Get a single rule description, users can very fast find all info about what properties are mandatory and what type they return.
     * **`typestructure`**